 Machine identities are exploding, especially across new Industry 4.0 and IoT environments that support digital transformation.
 Venafi is committed to enabling our customers to protect their business-critical applications throughout their digital transformation.
-To support this effort, we created the Machine Identity Protection Development Fund.
+To support this effort, we created the Machine Identity Management Development Fund.
 With $12.5 Million, the Fund sponsors the development of integrations with the Venafi Platform over the coming years, accelerating the expansion of the Venafi ecosystem.

 In just six months since the Development Fund’s inception, eleven companies are building integrations with the Venafi platform.
 Many of the funded developers were present at the 2019 Venafi Global Customer Summit in Orlando, and I had the pleasure of getting to know them and learning about the exciting plans they have for the Venafi Platform.